 - Garden ecology

 - Grade Changes

 - Plant associations

 - Covering ground

 This is an independent study program.
-You have up to two months to complete a course, but the pace for completion is up to you.
+You have up to six months to complete a course, but the pace for completion is up to you.
 The course will provide you with a suggested study plan to help you keep on track.
 Students who are most successful with this approach to learning are those who are self-directed and self-disciplined.
 It is suggested that you plan on studying the material at least three to four hours per week instead of studying it all at one time.